BuckRogers1965/Physics-Unit-Coordinate-System/docs/Why_Planck_time_is_scaled_exactly_the_way_it_is.md

 ##  Why Planck time is scaled exactly the way it is.

+To make this clear, G encodes the non reduced Planck time.
+In my framework, all Planck units are non reduced.
+Unit scaling has nothing to do with the geometry of unit scaling as is demonstrated by the fact that the t_P that G encodes is not scaled by $\frac{1}{2\pi}$.

 We broke the escape velocity down to the natural units of mass in frequency and length (so they are scaled in units of time) where β = 1.

 ```